Gulshanaggarwal/Ice-Cream/README.md

 # Ice-Cream
 Ice-cream using pure Html and Css
-This project is designed to brushup my Html and skills.
+#This project is designed to brushup my Html and CSS skills.